darwinia-network/crab-docs/docs/builders/interact/eth-libraries/send-transaction.md

  - Web3.js v1.5.2 (`npm ls web3`)
  - Ethers.js v5.4.7 (`npm ls ethers`)
  - Web3.py v5.23.1 (`pip3 show web3`)

+### Test Tokens

+If you want to test on the Pangolin testnet, you should have some test tokens in your accounts.
+Please refer to [_this article_](/dvm/wallets/dvm-metamask.md) to learn how to obtain test tokens and transfer them to the designated account.

 ## The Transaction File